 Cookies are one of the most precious pastries ever invented.
 We often buy those expensive cookies just to satisfy our cravings.
 It was then that I found a recipe online on how to make the best cookies.
 I tried it and realized that I do not need to spend a lot of money on buying those expensive cookies when I can create my own.
 That’s when my cookie journey started.

 I and my niece always make cookies after we bought a small home oven.
 Both of us really liked cookies partnered with milk as a midday snack.
-We were baking cookies in a pan before and now, we have got to try our favourite snack baked in the traditional way!
+We were baking cookies in a pan before and now, we have got to try our favorite snack baked in the traditional way!
 We became too excited and prepared the ingredients of this chewy chocolate cookies once the oven was delivered to our home.
 Since we were too experienced in baking cookies in a pan, baking the cookies in the oven was easy.

 HOW TO MAKE VERY EASY CHEWY CHOCOLATE CHIP COOKIES